-Shoreline Community College offers a short-term Tax Preparer Certificate of Completion (CC) leading to an entry-level position in the accounting field.
+Ailsa Kellam 206-546-4657 akellam@shoreline.edu Rm 1410 Irene Ferrante 206-533-6704 iferrante@shoreline.edu Rm 1406 Program Information: Length of Program: 15 Credits Completion Award: Certificate of Completion Enrollment: Fall, Winter, Spring Approximate Quarterly Costs: \$25-\$85 (in addition to tuition, books and parking) Website: http://shoreline.edu/programs/businessadministration/ EPC J502B Tax Preparer Certificate of Completion Planning Guide Program Description: Shoreline Community College offers a short-term Tax Preparer Certificate of Completion (CC) leading to an entry-level position in the accounting field.
 Students interested in advancement are encouraged to enroll in longer courses of study to complete additional certificates the AAAS degree in Accounting.
-Students pursuing a four-year baccalaureate degree should follow the Business Associate in Arts (AA-DTA) direct transfer degree planning guide.
+Students pursuing a four-year baccalaureate degree should follow the Associate in Business, DTA/MRP Planning Guide .
 Certificate of Completion (15 Credits) Note: Every effort has been made to ensure the accuracy of the information in this publication.
 However, the information is subject to change without notice and final career decisions are the responsibility of the student.
+Grade of 2.0 or better in each Accounting course required.
 Program Prerequisites:

 Placement into ENGL 099 or EAP 099 and placement into MATH 098.
-Program Requirements - ACCT& 201 Principles of Accounting I Credits: 5 - ACCT 170 Federal Income Tax Individuals/Small Business Credits: 5 - BUSTC 150 Excel 2019 Credits: 5 Certificate Completion Students should automatically receive their Certificate after successful completion of all required courses.
-If you have not received your Certificate, please contact Jenifer Aydelotte in the office of Student Learning and Success at jaydelotte@shoreline.edu or 206-546-4719.
+Program Requirements - ACCT& 201 Principles of Accounting I Credits: 5 - ACCT 170 Federal Income Tax Individuals/Small Business Credits: 5 - BUSTC 150 Excel 365 Credits: 5 Certificate Completion Students should automatically receive their Certificate after successful completion of all required courses.
+If you have not received your Certificate, please contact Jenifer Aydelotte in the office of Student Learning at jaydelotte@shoreline.edu or 206-546-4719.
 Program Advisor: